probot/no-response/README.md

   that we can investigate further.
 ```

-See [docs/deploy.md](docs/deploy.md) if you would like to run your own instance of this plugin.
+See [docs/deploy.md](docs/deploy.md) if you would like to run your own instance of this app.